patmooney/bbtraining-internationalisation-textdomain/README.md

 Tips:

     1. Look at fr.po
-    2. Look at the first gettext comman below
+    2. Look at the msgfmt command below

+#### Bonus

+See if you can translate the following string using placeholders

+"Hello David"

+Keep in mind that the name David doesn't need to be translated and is likely to be a variable

+Tips:

+    1. Look at the translate_x method in lib/MyApp.pm

 ### gettext commands